Photo by Courtney Laura Photography.

 Without directly asking your vendor “Hey, can you just copy your competitor’s style?”, you could share your vision for what you want via a Pinterest board or some inspo images.
 Your vendor will most likely be really grateful to receive this direction and if they’re awesome, can tailor their services to suit your taste (provided it’s not a total 180 degrees from their signature style).

-Had a different expectation of what they’d bring to the table
+Had a different expectation of what the vendor would bring to the table

 Is it that you thought they’d be more involved in the planning process?
 Has there been a communication breakdown?
 Or was it just not clear from the outset what the agreed scope of work was?

 If you’re concerned that you’re not receiving the services that you thought you had agreed to, why not start by emailing your vendor with something open-ended like “Hey Vendor, you know we love and trust your work – we’re just feeling a little unsure of where we’re at with [insert concern].
-When you get a chance, would you mind giving me a buzz or replying to let us know where we’re at?
+When you get a chance, would you mind giving me a buzz or replying to give us an update?
 Thanks so much”.

 This way, you give them the opportunity to reassure you that you’re on the same page.
 Better yet, just pick up the phone and have a conversation – they may think they’ve delivered everything that was promised so far and have no idea that you’re unhappy.